owenthereal/vpm/README.md

-Vim Bundle Manager
+Vim Plugin Manager
 ==================

-Vim Bundle
+Vim Plugin
 ----------

 ### What?

-A Vim Bundle is a package that contains vim scripts and a vim bundle specification, a.k.a. "vbspec".
+A Vim Plugin is a package that contains vim scripts and a vim plugin specification, a.k.a. "vbspec".

 ### Why?